sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ## Ra'ja mriga'nka rasa.

- Three parts of incinerated mercury, one part, each, of gold and [copper\*,](# "* Some texts have got silver and not copper.") and two parts, each, of realger, orpiment, and sulphur are to be rubbed together, and put inside the vacant spaces of cowri-shells (see page 226 vol. II), the mouths of which are to be closed by means of a paste prepared from borax pestled with goats' milk.
+ Three parts of incinerated mercury, one part, each, of gold and copper\*,[^11] and two parts, each, of realger, orpiment, and sulphur are to be rubbed together, and put inside the vacant spaces of cowri-shells (see page 226 vol. II), the mouths of which are to be closed by means of a paste prepared from borax pestled with goats' milk.
 These cowri-shells are then to be put in an earthen vessel (the mouth of which is to be duly closed), When dried, the vessel is to be subjected to heat by Gajaputam, the shells being taken out when cooled by radiation of heat, and reduced to powder.
 Dose, four ractis, a day, in phthisis due to an abnormal excess of va'yu and kapha.
 This medicine is to be taken with a few drops of clarified butter and nineteen in number of maricha, or with a few drops of honey and ten in number of pippali.
 (In phthisis due to an abnormal excess of pittam, indicated mainly by spitting or vomiting of blood, this medieine may be taken with the juice of the leaves of marigold, etc.)..

+[^11]: "* Some texts have got silver and not copper."

 **महाभ्र रसः ।**